kaiyi27/tp/docs/UserGuide.md

 Format: `policy INDEX pi/POLICY_INDEX po/POLICY_NAME [ed/EXPIRY_DATE] [pm/PREMIUM]`

 * Edits a policy assigned to the client at the specified `INDEX` with a specified `POLICY INDEX`.
 Policy index refers to the index number shown in the person's displayed policy list.
-Both index **must be a positive integer** 1, 2, 3, …​
+Both indices **must be positive integer** 1, 2, 3, …​

 Examples: `policy 1 pi/2 po/Travel Policy ed/01-01-2025 pm/2000` edits the 1st person's 2nd policy.